-Flood sources can help with insurance, sometimes they will ask the type of flood the property was affected by – river, creek, storm tide or overland flow.
+Flood sources can help with insurance.
+Sometimes they will ask about the type of flood the property was affected by – river, creek, storm tide or overland flow.

 You might have difficulty getting a home loan if you are looking at buying a home that is in a flood zone – but depending on your financial position, you might be able to still qualify for a loan.

-The bank’s main concern is how often the flooding happens if your property is zoned to flood more than 1:100 or has a medium likelihood 1.0% annual chance in flood the banks can struggle to give you a home loan.
+The bank’s main concern is how often flooding happens.
+If your property is zoned to flood more than 1:100 or has a medium likelihood 1.0% annual chance of flooding the banks can struggle to give you a home loan.